 You should not immediately activate the theme you just installed.
 Instead, do a preview of the theme on different browsers.
 This will let you see the appearance and workability of the theme.

-Option B – Premium Themes
+Option B – how to change a WordPress theme to Premium Themes

 This method is most suitable when installing premium or paid WordPress themes.